Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use after memo_session_list or memo_start_session when you need the stored transcript path, project, checkpoints, or other session details.'
-It provides clear when-to-use context and implies alternatives.
+The description provides explicit usage context: 'Use after memo_session_list or memo_start_session when you need the stored transcript path, project, checkpoints, or other session details.'
+It does not list explicit when-not-to-use scenarios, but the guidance is clear and helpful for the agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.